Sage/streamlinejs/README.md

 You have three options to use streamline in the browser:

 * The first one is to compile the source with `_node --standalone -c`.
 The compiler generates vanilla Javascript code that you can load with `<script>` directives in an HTML page.
 See the [eval unit test](https://github.com/Sage/streamlinejs/blob/master/test/common/eval-test.html) for an example.
 * You can also transform the code in the browser with the `transform` API.
+All the necessary JS code is available as a single `lib/transform-all.js` file.
 See the [streamlineMe example](https://github.com/Sage/streamlinejs/blob/master/examples/streamlineMe).
 * A third option is to use the [streamline-require](https://github.com/Sage/streamline-require) infrastructure.
 This is a very efficient browser-side implementation of `require` that lets you load streamlined modules as well as vanilla Javascript modules in the browser.

 # Generation options